Mooshua/Lilikoi/Docs/attributes.md

 Parameter injection augments the input of a container's entry point by allowing parameters to be sourced from the container's input and compile-time mount.

+Parameters have two types:
+1. **Attribute-defined**, where the presence of an attribute declares that attribute is responsible for it's sourcing, and
+2. **Wildcard-defined**, where the presence of a specific type as a parameter declares a certain subroutine as responsible for it's sourcing.

+Currently, Lilikoi only exposes attribute-defined parameter injection (and uses wildcard defined injection for the `input` type), but wildcard functionality may be exposed to builder attributes.

 Unlike standard property injection, **parameter injection is exposed to the input type of the container.** While ignoring this is possible, you must ensure compatibility with the input you are attempting to use.